apache/pulsar/site2/docs/client-libraries-cpp.md

 $ apt install ./apache-pulsar-client*.deb
 ```

-With a successful installation, you will see Pulsar libraries under `/usr/lib`.
+After you install DEB successfully, Pulsar libraries are in the `/usr/lib` directory.

 ### Build

 > If you want to build RPM and Debian packages from the latest master, follow the instructions below.
 You should run all the instructions at the root directory of your cloned Pulsar repository.

 There are recipes that build RPM and Debian packages containing a
-statically linked `libpulsar.so` / `libpulsarnossl.so` / `libpulsar.a` / `libpulsarwithdeps.a` with all the required
+statically linked `libpulsar.so` / `libpulsarnossl.so` / `libpulsar.a` / `libpulsarwithdeps.a` with all required dependencies.
-dependencies.

 To build the C++ library packages, you need to build the Java packages first.